 Developer(s) – Hollow Tree Games

 Developed by Hollow Tree Games, and inspired by the landscape and wilderness of the developer’s basis in Vancouver, Shape of the World is a procedurally generated first-person exploration game, whereby the object is for the player to walk around uncovering new facets of the world around them, and to lightly interact with environmental elements such as trees.
-After first previewing this game, I expected much more out of it than what was on offer, and after playing it for less an hour, I became quite bored with it.
+After first previewing this game, I expected much more out of it than what was on offer, and after playing it for less than an hour, I became quite bored with it.

 Graphics – 6/10

 The one aspect I can give this game some praise for at least is its conceptual design.
 The environments are made to look like something from a different world entirely, with vibrant uses of color and outlandish scenery design.
 The soundtrack also does well to add to the sense of serenity, which the developers were trying to achieve.
 There are no graphical glitches to be found, but the problem with the visuals is that they can start to feel incredibly repetitive after a while, and unless players are solely in this game for the sense of calmness, it can get very old very fast.

 Gameplay – 1/10

 The objective of the game is to travel the world and uncover as many objects hidden within the environment as possible and proceed in accordance with what paths are discovered.
 Short of that, there’s really nothing else to do, which to me, was incredibly disappointing.
 As a gamer, when I hear the terms “open-world” and “procedurally generated”, my first reactions are to assume that these elements are there for more reasons than simply setting out to make developers feel relaxed.
 I expect there to be things to do within the game beyond simple and bland environmental interactions.
 Frankly, I haven’t been this disappointed to play an open-world game since I played Proteus.